How Long Does It Take To Get Braces On?

 Invisible Removable Aligners

-As the name suggests, these devices you do not have to attach the brackets to the teeth and can therefore be removed by the patient himself.
-Very popular with adults, but also teenagers, these gutters are completely transparent and no one will realize that you are wearing a camera!
+As the name suggests, these devices do not require the brackets to attach to the teeth and can therefore be removed by the patient.
+Very popular with adults, but also teenagers, these aligners are completely transparent and therefore almost invisible in person and on camera.

 How Long Does It Take To Get Your Braces Tightened

 Orthodontic problems can be treated in many ways.
-Normal braces tightening appointment is 30 minutes unless you need repair of broken brace.
+A normal brace tightening appointment is 30 minutes, unless you need repair of broken brace.
 There are other types of visits (tightenings) which are less common.
 Your orthodontist will determine which treatment tightening method is best for you.

-- The anchor or band (the metal ring) that attaches to each tooth;
+- The brace (bracket) that attaches to each tooth;

-- Cement or etching material that secures the anchorage to each tooth;
+- Cement or etching material that secures the braces to each tooth;

-- The arc-shaped wires attached to all anchor points;
+- The arc-shaped wires attached to all braces;

-- Elastic bands or metal ties that hold the bow in place.
+- Elastic bands or metal ties that hold the wire in place.

-Most anchors, bands and arches are made of metal, but some anchors and elastics are transparent, tooth colored or varied in color.
+Most braces, bands and arches are made of metal, but some braces and elastics are transparent, tooth-colored or varied in color.

-Your dentist or orthodontist may recommend other treatments before, during or after placement of orthodontic braces or even other types of treatment that do not require splints to correct your orthodontic problem.
+Your dentist or orthodontist may recommend other treatments before, during or after placement of orthodontic braces.
+Sometimes treatment that do not require braces at all to correct your orthodontic problem is recommended.

 The Extra-Oral Anchorage

 The extra-oral anchor such as headgear guides the teeth and jaw of a growing child.
-It can be worn before splints are put in place or at any time orthodontic treatment.
+It can be worn before braces are put in place or at any time orthodontic treatment.
 There are various types of anchoring.
-The patient puts it in place and, most of the time, wears it in the evening and at night.
+The patient puts it in place and wears it in the evening and at night.
 Your dentist or orthodontist will show you how to insert it and tell you how long to wear it each day.

-Removable devices are not as accurate as splints, but can move one or more teeth.
+Removable devices are not as accurate as braces, but can move one or more teeth.
 Your dentist or orthodontist will install them.
 These devices can be worn:

-- Before the splints are put in place;
+- Before the braces are put in place;

-- At the same time as the splints;
+- At the same time as the braces;

 - Independently, to treat specific orthodontic problems.